 Research Programs

-UCLA's Jonsson Comprehensive Cancer Center currently operates six research programs organized to foster excellence in interdisciplinary and collaborative research across academic units.
-Each program provides a platform for colleagues with similar scientific interests, allowing them to exchange information and ideas, facilitate and promote their research interactions and provide access to shared resources.
+The UCLA Health Jonsson Comprehensive Cancer Center's six research programs provide a platform for colleagues with similar scientific interests, allowing them to exchange information and ideas, facilitate and promote their research interactions and provide access to shared resources.

 Cancer and Stem Cell Biology